 Real Pet Insurance is an easy way to manage the costs of your pet’s health, covering up to 80% of eligible vet bills for accidents and injuries.
 You can take out cover for your pet from just eight weeks of age, so you never have to worry about the cost of helping them when they need you most.

 Here are three pet insurance options from Real Pet Insurance:

-- Accident Cover will reimburse up to 80% of your eligible vet bills if your pet is accidentally injured.
+- Basic Accident and Illness Cover will reimburse up to 60% of your eligible vet bills if your pet gets sick or injured.

 - Standard Accident and Illness Cover will reimburse up to 75% of eligible vet bills for illness or injury.

 - Premium Accident and Illness Cover reimburses up to 80% of eligible vet bills for illness or injury.
 You can also add Routine Care Benefit to help with everyday costs of keeping your cat or dog healthy.

 To learn more about pet insurance, request an information pack or get a quick quote online.